Andrettin/Wyrmsun/readme.txt

 * Items
 - Added a Scroll of Retraining (allows heroes to re-pick abilities).
 - Fixed issue which prevented units without inventories from picking up power-ups.
+- Fixed issue which prevented the damage bonus of "of Perfuration" weapons from appearing in the tooltip if the base weapon had +0 damage.

 * Miscellaneous
 - When units are attacked, now their personal names appears in the notification alongside their unit type's name (previously only the unit type's name appeared).